|

 Bombs" and a few other cues involving explosives.
 The mass of the score

-Kamen.
-For the larger chase sequences involving the stadium as a whole,
+Goldsmith and Michael Kamen.
+For the larger chase sequences involving

-Debney cranks up the rhythms with a consistent timpani and low-range
+the stadium as a whole, Debney cranks up the rhythms with a consistent

-horror slashes, and a rather poor imagination with the brass cause most
+strikes, orchestra hits, horror slashes, and a rather poor imagination

-of the action material to meld into the background.
-The only breaks in
+with the brass cause most of the action material to meld into the

-appropriately generic action music.
-Overall,
+the bland action scenes with appropriately generic action music.
+The

-Sudden Death is
+Sudden Death proves

-basically competent, but stale at every turn.
+itself basically competent but somewhat stale at every punch.

 ** @Amazon.com: CD or